 The voice of our customers is extremely important to DVLA.
 Every day we monitor the calls we get, what complaints have been made and more recently what our customers say on social media.
 We also analyse the work of our casework areas, where further investigation and contact with the customer is needed.

 All this data gives us a great insight into the journey our customers take, what works well for them and what we need to improve.
-With so much data available, it can sometimes be overwhelming; we (DVLA’s Customer Insight team) have pulled these strands together into a ‘single view’ to gauge:
+With so much data available, it can sometimes be overwhelming.
+So we, DVLA’s Customer Insight team, have pulled these strands together into a ‘single view’ to gauge:

 - where things have gone wrong for our customers